Rotten Tomatoes: Influence

+Criticism

 Oversimplification

 In January 2010, on the occasion of the 75th anniversary of the New York Film Critics Circle, its chairman Armond White cited Rotten Tomatoes in particular and film review aggregators in general as examples of how "the Internet takes revenge on individual expression".
 He said they work by "dumping reviewers onto one website and assigning spurious percentage-enthusiasm points to the discrete reviews".
 According to White, such websites "offer consensus as a substitute for assessment".
+Landon Palmer, a film and media historian and an assistant professor in the Department of Journalism and Creative Media director in the College of Communication and Information Sciences at the University of Alabama agreed with White, stating that "[Rotten Tomatoes applies a] problematic algorithm to pretty much all avenues of modern media art and entertainment".

 Director and producer Brett Ratner has criticized the website for "reducing hundreds of reviews culled from print and online sources into a popularized aggregate score", while expressing respect for traditional film critics.
 Writer Max Landis, following his film Victor Frankenstein receiving an approval rating of 24% on the site, wrote that the site "breaks down entire reviews into just the word 'yes' or 'no', making criticism binary in a destructive arbitrary way".

+Review manipulation

+Vulture ran an article in September 2023 that raised several criticisms of Rotten Tomatoes's system, including the ease at which large companies are able to manipulate reviewer ratings.
+The article cited publicity company Bunker 15 as an example of how scores can be boosted by recruiting obscure, often self-published reviewers, using the example of 2018's Ophelia.

+Rotten Tomatoes responded by delisting several Bunker 15 films, including Ophelia.
+It told Vulture in a statement, "We take the integrity of our scores seriously and do not tolerate any attempts to manipulate them.
+We have a dedicated team who monitors our platforms regularly and thoroughly investigates and resolves any suspicious activity."

+WIRED published an article in February 2024 written by Christopher Null, a former film critic, that argued such methods are standard activities performed by all PR agencies.
+In particular, Null points out that sponsoring legitimate, honest reviews has a long history in other industries and is a "common tactic employed by indie titles to get visibility".